joecorcoran/brewing_notes/2013/04/st_peters_ipa_kit.md

 9. Put on lid and airlock
 10. Stick on thermometer

-## Transfering to barrel, 22 April
+## Secondary fermentation, 22 April

 At the advice of more experienced brewers, we’re adding some dry hops at this point.